 2. Tulum Beaches

 There is a colectivo (shared taxi van) that runs between Tulum town and the beaches approximately every hour, but they are mostly meant for locals who rely on them for transport to work at the resorts and are often full.
 Thus, if you’re staying in town rather than in the beach area, the best way to get to the beaches in Tulum is by bike.

-From town, there’s a bike path that runs all the way down Avenida Coba.
+From town, there’s the Tulum bike path that runs all the way down Avenida Coba.
 It’s about a 2 mile ride from Tulum’s main street (Highway 307) to the end of Av.
 Coba, at which point you can turn left or right.
 You’ll find plenty of tempting beachfront either way, but the right side has more options and is more commercialized.